AxoLabs/BEE2-Axos-Packages/README.md

 - The stair tiles will change color depending on the color of the tile they're placed on.
 ### Protruding surface
 A portalable surface, protruding out a wall.
 Comes with a powerful portal magnet implemented into it. **Start reversed** makes the plastic textures darker.
-### Personalized hazard identification board
-A test sign that can be easily customized.
-Read the `Instructions.txt` file carefully for more info.
-- Use Omnicoder's Sign Maker to generate a template for this item to load: https://developer.valvesoftware.com/wiki/Sign_Maker (Important note: The Sign Maker was not made, or worked on by me).